Fantastic6/Notes/Test_Instructions.md

 ## SMR

-Instruction: 000101 11 00 0 00000
+Instruction: 000101 11 00 0 00000 (5888)

-Subtract the contents of register 3 from the content of memory location 0.
+Subtract the contents of memory location 0 from the contents of register 3.

 1. Set insturction at index 1.
 2. Set mem[0] = 5.